 We are very pleased to see the House and Senate act swiftly on these important issues.
 We are still awaiting final guidelines concerning adjudication of the loan forgiveness aspects of the PPP from the SBA and Department of Treasury, however, this amendment to the law will provide much needed additional relief to small businesses.

 About Shorr Solutions: Shorr Solutions is an award-winning practice management consulting company with offices in South and Central Florida.
-We work with physicians and medical practices in all 50 states of the U.S. to help them strengthen the operational, financial, and administrative health of their business.
-Our father-daughter partners, Jay Shorr and Mara Shorr, lead our knowledgeable team of experts to help medical practices in the cosmetic and aesthetic fields save time, save money and grow their profits.
+We work with aesthetic medical practices in all 50 states of the U.S. to help them strengthen the operational, financial, and administrative health of their business.
+With decades of industry experience, our father-daughter partners, Jay Shorr and Mara Shorr, lead our knowledgeable team of experts to assist practices in the aesthetic medical fields increase efficiency,increase revenue, and decrease their costs.

-We help you focus on what you LOVE to do: practice medicine.
+We let you focus on what you LOVE to do: practice medicine.